dhutapratama/docs/authorization.md

 <a name="via-controller-helpers"></a>
 ### Via Controller Helpers

-In addition to helpful methods provided to the `App\Models\User` model, Laravel provides a helpful `authorize` method to any of your controllers which extend the `App\Http\Controllers\Controller` base class.
+In addition to helpful methods provided to the `App\Models\User` model, Lets provides a helpful `authorize` method to any of your controllers which extend the `App\Http\Controllers\Controller` base class.

 Like the `can` method, this method accepts the name of the action you wish to authorize and the relevant model.
-If the action is not authorized, the `authorize` method will throw an `Illuminate\Auth\Access\AuthorizationException` exception which the Laravel exception handler will automatically convert to an HTTP response with a 403 status code:
+If the action is not authorized, the `authorize` method will throw an `Illuminate\Auth\Access\AuthorizationException` exception which the Lets exception handler will automatically convert to an HTTP response with a 403 status code:

     <?php